ivogeorg/cpe1040-cre-week9-part2/README.md

 ```

 #### Value
-2404686066
+2404686066 (Check for yourself on [Google](https://www.google.com/search?ei=uRulXOyiE4OitQXm6bSQCg&q=2404686066+in+binary&oq=2404686066+in+binary&gs_l=psy-ab.3...79519.81647..82231...0.0..0.153.1571.0j11......0....2j1..gws-wiz.......33i299j33i10.hED5KHBW2vg).)

 #### Notes:
 1. Python maintains the illusion of *infinite* unsigned integers, that is to say, no fixed width for the bit string.
 So, a leading 1 does not mean a negative integer, as in 2s complement signed integer notation, and so the above bit string is interpreted as a 33-bit **unsigned** integer.
-Check for yourself on [Google](https://www.google.com/search?ei=uRulXOyiE4OitQXm6bSQCg&q=2404686066+in+binary&oq=2404686066+in+binary&gs_l=psy-ab.3...79519.81647..82231...0.0..0.153.1571.0j11......0....2j1..gws-wiz.......33i299j33i10.hED5KHBW2vg).
 The above expression will give you the right unsigned decimal integer for a bit string of any length!
 2. As a result, you can only count on the correct interpretation for 32-bit patterns that start with a leading 0.
 For the other cases, you have to use *2s-complement interpretation* programmatically, by writing a sum-of-powers arithmetic expression and evaluating it to get the decimal value.

 #### Example code